Marketing - promotional materials

 If you are offering after-school care, ask the local schools if they offer advertising in their newsletters or if you can put up a flyer on their noticeboard.
 Consider holding a stall at school fairs and fêtes where parents can meet you.

 Make sure your literature is clear and concise, with all the relevant contact information.
 Don't forget that if you are offering funded hours, this should be highlighted on all your publicity material – many parents of 2, 3 and 4 year olds will be very interested in using their entitlement.
-If you're unsure about whether, or how, to offer the free entitlement, read more about the funding in England here.
+If you're unsure about whether, or how, to offer the free entitlement, read more about the funding in England here or read about the funding in Wales.